fusion-energy/openmc_plot/README.md

 You will also need to have [OpenMC installed](https://docs.openmc.org/en/stable/quickinstall.html).

 # Run web app locally (developers)

-You can view the hosted version of this repository here [xsplot.com](http://xsplot.com).
-However you might want to host your own version locally.

 To host your own local version of [xsplot.com](http://xsplot.com) you will need [Docker](https://www.docker.com/) installed and then can build and run the Dockerfile with the following commands.